FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 17th November 2023.md

  Local and Regional Roads own resources

- Town Centre first with particular focus on Rathkeale--- 10
+ Town Centre first with particular focus on Rathkeale
+---
+10

  Street-cleaning with particular emphasis on enhanced City Centre Public Realm